A day in the life of...

 Do you have advice for current secondary school students?

-There are so many enjoyable and good opportunities in geoscience.
 Get a good basic degree and maybe try out a few different areas before doing a Masters degree.

 Favourite subject(s) in school: